KlosStepan/blog/content/blog/5-mysql-k8s/index.md

 mysql-service             ClusterIP   10.245.2.59     <none>        3306/TCP   28s
 ...
 ```
 ## III.
-Your mysql-service is now live!
+Your mysql-service is live now!
 Database server is then accessible in the closter on `mysql-service` i.e. `mysql-service:3306`.

 [^1]: https://kubernetes.io/docs/concepts/configuration/secret/